-Step 1: Switch off your Samsung Galaxy A5 smartphone completely until it vibrates.
+- Switch off the smartphone completely until it vibrates.

-Step 3: Now just press Volume up button to continue.
+- Now just press the Volume up button to continue.

 Method 2: Using ADB commands

-Step 3: Download and install ADB and Fastboot setup on your computer.
+- Download and install ADB and Fastboot setup on your PC.

-Step 4: Connect your Galaxy A5 to computer using USB cable.
+- Connect your device to the computer using a USB cable.

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
-This will confirm that your Galaxy A5 has properly connected to your computer.
+- As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.

-Step 7: Now to boot your Samsung Galaxy A5 into download mode, type the following command in the command window and hit enter key:
+- Type the below command in the command window and hit enter key:

 adb reboot download